DOV-Vlaanderen/pydov/docs/development.rst

 1. Update the :ref:`history` file with the changes compared to the previous version.
 You could take into account the following sections: ``New features``, ``Minor improvements``, ``Major improvements``, ``Documentation fixes``.
 Commit the edits (``git commit``).

 2. Adjust the version of the code.
-The repo uses the `bumpversion` package to keep track of the package version. use the following commands to switch the version:
+The repo uses the `bump2version` package to keep track of the package version. use the following commands to switch the version:

+    - ``bump2version --no-tag --no-commit dev`` to remove development version

-    - ``bumpversion patch`` to increase version from 1.0.0 to 1.0.1.
+    - ``bump2version --allow-dirty patch`` to increase version from 1.0.0 to 1.0.1.
-    - ``bumpversion minor`` to increase version from 1.0.0 to 1.1.0.
+    - ``bump2version --allow-dirty minor`` to increase version from 1.0.0 to 1.1.0.
-    - ``bumpversion major`` to increase version from 1.0.0 to 2.0.0.
+    - ``bump2version --allow-dirty major`` to increase version from 1.0.0 to 2.0.0.

 3. Push the code to GitHub, `git push origin master`
 4. Push the tags to GitHub, ``git push --tags`` to create the release in Github

+5. Update the version of the main branch to the next development version:

+    - ``bump2version --no-tag --no-commit major`` to increase version to the next major version
+    - ``bump2version --no-tag --allow-dirty dev`` to set version to development version

 The new release can be installed using ``pip``, ``pip install --upgrade pydov``.